-The main objective of introducing this course, Communicative English Laboratory, is to expose the students to a variety of self-instructional, learner friendly modes of language learning.
+Course Objectives: The main objective of introducing this course, Communicative English Laboratory, is to expose the students to a variety of self-instructional, learner friendly modes of language learning.
 The students will get trained in basic communication skills and also make them ready to face job interviews.

-Course Outcomes: At the end of the course, the students will be able to
+Course Outcomes: At the end of this course, the student will be able to

-CO1 Understand the different aspect of the English language proficiency with emphasis on LSRW skills.
-Understand CO2 Apply Communication Skills through various language learning activities.
-Apply CO3 Identifying the English speech sounds, stress, rhythm, intonation and syllable division for better listening and speaking, comprehension.
-Understand CO4 Exhibit professionalism in participating in debates and group discussions.
-Apply
+- CO1: Understand the different aspect of the English language proficiency with emphasis on LSRW skills.
+(Understand-L2) - CO2: Apply Communication Skills through various language learning activities.
+(Apply-L3) - CO3: Identifying the English speech sounds, stress, rhythm, intonation and syllable division for better listening and speaking, comprehension.
+(Understand-L2) - CO4: Exhibit professionalism in participating in debates and group discussions.
+(Apply-L3)